Revalidate your Pilot Licence NPPL

-When you have obtained your Pilot Licence (NPPL (A)) you need to keep the rating current.
+When you have obtained your Pilot Licence NPPL you need to keep the rating current.
 Follow this link to the BMAA for the official documentation.
-Brief Summary

 - Fly a minimum of 12 hours in your two year rating validation period and logged in your personal pilot log book.

 - Fly at least 6 of these 12 hours in the second year of your two year rating validation period.

 - At least 12 take offs and 12 landings in the 2 year period

 - Fly for 1 hour with an instructor ANYTIME in the two year validation period.

 - Have an examiner review your logbook and sign the rating validation page of your licence BEFORE the rating expiry date .